Solution of the Mayan Calendar Enigma

-The Kawil-direction-color cycle or 4-Kawil is a 3276-day cycle, the combination of the 819-day Kawil and the 4 directions-colors (East-Red, South-Yellow, West-Black, North-White).
-(Berlin 1961) The 4-Kawil counts the number of day in four 819-day months (each of them corresponding to one direction-color) in a non-repeating 3276-day cycle.
+The Kawil-directions-colors cycle or 4-Kawil is a 3276-day cycle, the combination of the 819-day Kawil and the 4 directions-colors (East-Red, South-Yellow, West-Black, North-White) [\onlinecite{Berlin1961}].
+The 4-Kawil counts the number of day in four 819-day months (each of them corresponding to one direction-color) in a non-repeating 3276-day cycle.
 At the mythical date of creation, the Kawil count is 3 and the direction-color is East-Red.
-A Kawil date is then defined as $D\equiv$ mod($D$ + 3,819) and the direction-color is given by $n$ = mod(int(($D$+3)/819),4), $n$ = \{0, 1, 2 ,3\} = \{East-Red, South-Yellow, West-Black, North-White\}.
-Although several myths exist around Mayan religion, the origin of the Mayan Calendar remains unknown.
+A Kawil date is then defined as $D\equiv$ mod($D$ + 3, 819) and the direction-color is given by $n$ = mod(int(($D$+3)/819), 4), $n$ = \{0, 1, 2 ,3\} = \{East-Red, South-Yellow, West-Black, North-White\}.
+Although several myths exist around Mayan religion, the origin of the different Mayan Calendar cycles remains unknown.

-A complete Maya date contains also a glyph $G_i$ with $i$ = 1..9 corresponding to the 9 Lords of the Night and the lunar series: the 29(30)-day Moon age (number of days elapsed in the current lunation) and a lunation count (number of lunation in a series of five or six).
-The calculation of the Moon age in the lunar series of a mythical date $LC$ is calculated from the new Moon date $LC_0$ as: $MA$ = remainder of ($LC$ - $LC_0$)/$S$ where $S=n/m$ is the Moon ratio corresponding to the lunar equation $m$ lunations = $n$ days.
-(Fuls 2007) Mayan priests-astronomers used particular lunar equations such as 149 lunations = 4400 days (Copan Moon ratio) and 81 lunations = 2392 days (Palenque formula).
-The Palenque formula corresponds to a Moon synodic period of 29.530864 days, differing by only 24 seconds from the modern value (29.530588 days).
-(Aveni 2001: 163, Teeple 1930, Fuls 2007) It is unclear how the Maya determined the Palenque formula.
+A complete Maya date contains also a glyph $G_i$ with $i$ = $1\dots9$ corresponding to the 9 Lords of the Night and the lunar series: the 29(30)-day Moon age (number of days elapsed in the current lunation) and a lunation count (number of lunation in a series of five or six).
+The calculation of the Moon age in the lunar series of a mythical date $LC$ is calculated from the new Moon date $LC_0$ as: $MA$ = remainder of ($LC$ - $LC_0$)/$S$ where $S=n/m$ is the Moon ratio corresponding to the lunar equation $m$ lunations = $n$ days [\onlinecite{Fuls2007}].
+Mayan priests-astronomers used particular lunar equations such as 149 lunations = 4400 days (Copan Moon ratio) and 81 lunations = 2392 days (Palenque formula).
+The Palenque formula corresponds to a Moon synodic period of 29.530864 days, differing by only 24 seconds from the modern value (29.530588 days) [\onlinecite{Fuls2007,Aveni2001_163,Teeple1930}].
+It is unclear how the Maya determined these particular lunar equations.